LemonPi/lemonpi.github.io/projects/vpr/vpr.md

 	as that was the run-time bottleneck.
 </p>
 <p>
-	My biggest contribution was the development of iterative rerouting through route tree pruning:
+	My biggest contribution was the development of incremental rerouting through route tree pruning:
 </p>
 <ul>
 	<li>3x speedup on large benchmarks <a href="summary.xlsx">test results</a></li>